Section context

 refund.

-Compliance‑design civil penalties: e.g., VAT s 38A civil penalty for breaching foreign‑currency payment
+Compliance‑design civil penalties: e.g., VAT section 38A civil penalty for breaching foreign‑currency payment

 rules, assessed as double VAT payable in the foreign currency, with a right of